-Learn how to make classic beef birria consomé that is simmered in a delicious pepper broth and shredded to perfection.
+Learn how to make this classic beef birria consomé recipe simmered in a delicious chili broth and shredded to perfection.
+The rich, bold flavors in this traditional soup are incredible.

-We aren’t huge beef eaters, but when we do eat it, we go all out!
-If you get that meat craving like us, then definitely check out how to make my Meatloaf or my Loco Moco.
+We aren’t huge beef eaters, but when we eat it, we go all out!
+If you get that meat craving like us, check out how to make my Meatloaf or Loco Moco.

-Birria is meat that is slow-cooked in a zesty roasted pepper broth until it easily pulls apart and is shredded.
+Birria is slow-cooked meat in a zesty roasted pepper broth until it easily pulls apart and is shredded.
 It’s often served with lemon juice, diced yellow onions, and cilantro.
-Birria was founded and created in the state of Jalisco in Mexico, which is on the west coast.
+Birria was founded and created in the state of Jalisco, on the west coast of Mexico.
 You may have heard of Puerto Vallarta, which is in Jalisco.

 Classically, birria would be made with goat, sheep, or lamb.
 However, if you were to try birria in more northern states of Mexico, it would most often be prepared with beef, which is also what you will see in the United States.

-While this traditional delicious recipe has been around for generations, it has definitely been trending in the last 5 years.
-In addition, birria is absolutely a common street food that you would find in Mexico, and it is nothing short of amazing.
+While this traditional delicious recipe has been around for generations, it has been trending in the last five years.
+In addition, birria is a common street food in Mexico, and it is nothing short of amazing.

 How to Make Birria Consomé

-Start by searing the seasoned protein in oil in a large pot or rondeau over medium-high to high heat until well browned on all sides.
+Start by searing the seasoned protein in oil in a large pot or rondeau over medium-high heat until well browned on all sides.

-Set the meat to the side and add the onions to the pot and cook until caramelized, about 20-25 minutes.
+Set the meat to the side.
+Add the onions to the pot and cook until caramelized, about 20-25 minutes.

-Next, add in the garlic, tomatoes, seeded and stemmed peppers, spices, and herbs, and stew over medium to medium-high heat for 10-15 minutes.
+Next, add garlic, tomatoes, seeded and stemmed peppers, spices, and herbs, and stew over medium-high heat for 10-15 minutes.

 Deglaze with water or beef stock and cook over medium heat until the amount of liquid is reduced by 1/2.